Linked To Thyroid and Breast Cancer, Fibrocystic Breast Disease,

 According to the NHANES data iodine levels in the USA have fallen by about 50% over the last

-30 years.
+30 to 40 years.
 Why?
 There are many reasons.
-According to the World Health Organization, about
+According to the World Health Organization,

-one-third of the world’s population live in Iodine deficient areas, which affects 129 countries.
+about one-third of the world’s population live in Iodine deficient areas, which affects 129

-This is because most of the iodine resides in the sea and seashores, while most inland areas are
+countries.
+This is because most of the iodine resides in the sea and seashores, while most inland

-iodine deficient.
-Other contributing factors include: diets low in fish, shellfish or seaweed, vegan
+areas are iodine deficient.
+Other contributing factors include: diets low in fish, shellfish or

-or vegetarian diets, poor availability of iodine in salt, poor farming techniques, avoidance of salt
+seaweed, vegan or vegetarian diets, poor availability of iodine in salt, poor farming techniques,

-due to fear of high blood pressure, the ingestion of toxic halogens, and the use of radioactive
+avoidance of salt due to fear of high blood pressure, the ingestion of toxic halogens, and the use

-iodine in many medical procedures (which competes with natural iodine).
-In addition, past
+of radioactive iodine in many medical procedures (which competes with natural iodine).
+In

-sources of iodine in food have been removed.
-For example: Iodide was used as a dough
+addition, past sources of iodine in food have been removed.
+For example: Iodide was used as a

-conditioner in baked goods from the 1960’s to the 1980’s, but has since been replaced with
+dough conditioner in baked goods from the 1960’s to the 1980’s, but has since been replaced

 The reason is “THE WOLFF-CHAIKOFF EFFECT”, which has been a disaster for iodine.
 This